 We have had past student entries AND WINNERS from a variety of schools in Calgary and Southern Alberta including:

 - Public schools

-Everybody is welcome to enter, and we’ll work with teachers to facilitate integration with our curriculum
+In 2021, students from across the province are all welcome to enter. and we’ll work with teachers to facilitate integration with the curriculum.

 Thank you so much for running such an awesome contest.
 I will continue to work with my students on it again next year.”
 Teacher M.L. from CBE